libreswitch/ops/tests/rest/rest_test.md

 3. Verify that the configuration response data from Step 2 is the same as the configuration data from Step 1.

 #### Create an existing port
-Verify that the HTTP response returns BAD_REQUEST when creating a existing port with the name "Port1".
+Verify that the HTTP response returns `400 BAD REQUEST` HTTP response when creating a existing port with the name "Port1".

 1. Execute a POST request with /rest/v1/system/ports, and with the name "Port1".
 ```